manikbh/ManikAlbum/README.md

 ## TODO list

-- Select photos in myphotos and add them to album
+ - Add selected photos to album
-- Select photos in myphotos or in album edit view to set metadata for all
+ - Select photos in album edit view to set metadata for all
- - When one deletes a Photo, remove the file using signals (e.g. https://stackoverflow.com/questions/16041232/django-delete-filefield)
+ - Allow image reordering in an album (uploaded timestamp, filename, moving one file, from datetime)
+ - Search/select photos by location, by people
+ - Map of all location, select region and timeframe to find photos that can be used to create an album
  - Create account/Edit account views
  - Create group
- - Access management views for photos, albums and groups
+ - Access management views for photos, albums and groups, but also for location and people
  - Dynamic search box for location
  - Better date widgets
  - Create/Edit metadata in Create/Update photo view